Comedian Jake Flores Makes Cinco De Mayo Jokes About Killing ICE Agents, And DHS Comes Over For A Chat

 “Ok here’s how Cinco de Mayo works in 2018.
 White people are allowed to culturally appropriate on the condition that you help to destroy ICE.
 You kill 1 ICE agent and you get to wear a sombrero.
 2 kills and you can wear a pancho.
 3rd kill you can draw a mustache on your face in sharpie.
 5 kills and you can do skull paint.
 It goes on and on like this up to 100.
 After you kill 100 ICE agents you are allowed to be full on racist and no one can give you shit about it.
 Drive a lowrider, call people wetbacks, get a weird tattoo of a chola that’s also a clown for some reason.
 No one can stop you.
 You earned it.”

-Apparently, the United States government was not in a celebratory Cinco de Mayo mood, and at 9:30 in the morning on Sunday, May 6, 2018, the United States Department of Homeland Security stopped by for a brief chat and a cuppa.
+Apparently, the United States government was not in a celebratory Cinco de Mayo mood, and at 9:30 in the morning on Sunday, May 6, 2018, the Department of Homeland Security stopped by for a brief chat and a cuppa.

 Lmao Homeland Security just busted down my door over a joke